BU-Spark/ml-spare-it-contamination/1.ProjectOutline/ProjectOutlineFall24.md

 This process aligns well with automation through AI, as machine learning models can be trained to replicate these human actions with high efficiency and scalability.
 AI can continuously analyze large volumes of images, providing real-time insights and recommendations for improving waste sorting practices.

 ### B. Problem Statement:
 The project focuses on creating a machine learning model capable of predicting contamination levels and identifying missed opportunities for recycling through the analysis of waste bin images.
 This involves distinguishing between general waste, recyclables, electronics, and other waste types to improve waste sorting and reduce contamination.
 The challenge lies in accurately classifying images into categories of 'Contaminated' or 'Missed Opportunity' based on the presence of specific objects and materials that should have been recycled or disposed of differently.
-This can be formulated as a machine learning problem in different ways, but based on the previous semesters’ work, it is being treated as an object detection problem which involves both localization and classification.
+This can be formulated as a machine learning problem in different ways, but based on the previous semesters’ work, it is being treated as an object detection/segmentation problem which involves both localization and classification.

 ### C. Checklist for project completion